BestTimesToVisit.com Logo

 Sunrise Over the Cloud Forest Canopy in Monteverde

-Wake before dawn and ascend to a hanging bridge in the Monteverde Cloud Forest.
-As the sun crests the horizon, watch as mist swirls and dissipates, revealing a vibrant emerald world teeming with life.
+Wake before dawn and ascend to a hanging bridge in the Monteverde Cloud Forest Reserve.
+As the sun crests the Talamanca Mountains, watch as mist swirls and dissipates, revealing a vibrant emerald world teeming with life.
 Keep an eye out for the resplendent quetzal, especially during its nesting season.

-Skip the tourist traps and seek out a local 'soda' for an authentic Costa Rican 'casado.'
-This hearty plate, typically featuring rice, beans, plantains, salad, and your choice of meat or fish, is a delicious and affordable glimpse into everyday Tico cuisine.
-Ask for the 'casado del día' for a surprise.
+Skip the tourist traps and find a local 'soda' (small, family-run eatery) in Alajuela for an authentic *casado*.
+This hearty plate typically features rice, beans, plantains, salad, and your choice of grilled fish, chicken, or beef, offering a true taste of Costa Rican home cooking.

 Exploring the Street Art of Barrio Escalante, San José